JackieBinya/Express-server-boilerplate/README.md

 # Express-server-boilerplate
-I created thi repo to set up an express server in E6 and bootsrap it with eslint airbnb style guide.
+I created this repo to set up a basic express server boilerplate in E6 and bootsrap it with eslint airbnb style guide.